 5

 Self-employed people often prioritise business investment over personal insurance in the early years.
 But life and income protection insurance is cheapest when you are young and healthy.
-Delaying cover until you can comfortably afford it may mean you are older, have developed health conditions, and face significantly higher premiums or exclusions.
+Delaying cover while building the business may mean you are older, have developed health conditions, and face significantly higher premiums or exclusions when you finally apply.

 6